U.S. government raises alarm on ransomware threat as intensifying cyberattacks expose vulnerabilities

 President Biden has already launched a “rapid strategic review” to address the dangers of ransomware, including the creation of a global coalition to hold countries who harbor ransomware criminals accountable.
 The initiative builds on an executive order Biden signed last month to protect the federal government against cyberattacks — an effort that the administration would like to see extend to the private sector.

 Still, Reiner and other experts note — this is just a beginning.
-In order to put a stop to large-scale ransomware attacks, private companies must invest in significant cybersecurity technology, governments must set standards and criminal groups must be investigated.
+To put a stop to large-scale ransomware attacks, private companies must invest in significant cybersecurity technology, governments must set standards and criminal groups must be investigated.

 Ransomware attacks have become a lucrative enterprise for bad actors, who find ways into companies’ networks through phishing or by exploiting outdated technology.
 Once inside, they take control of key parts of an organization’s systems and demand a ransom to unlock them.

-Such attack are extracting increasingly larger sums from individual companies.
+Such attacks are extracting increasingly larger sums from individual companies.
 The average ransomware payment more than doubled in 2020 to $312,000, compared with 2019, according to the cybersecurity company Palo Alto Networks.

 Hackers are also becoming more brazen with their biggest targets, the company said.
-This year, hackers attempted to extort victims for $50 million, up from the previous record of $30 million in 2020, and $15 million in 2019.
+This year, hackers attempted to extort $50 million from victims, compared with $30 million in 2020 and $15 million in 2019.

 Wray said that ransomware incidents have tripled in the past year, based on incoming complaints to the FBI and reports from businesses.